Top 5 Winter Plumbing Myths

 Believe it or not, we repair far more outdoor frost-proof faucets damaged during the winter than any other freeze-related plumbing problem.
 In a practical sense, the term “frost-proof” is very misleading.

-The most common scenario is that a frost proof faucet freezes and bursts internally in a place where it won’t leak until the faucet is turned on.
-Many people don’t even know they have an issue until they go to turn the water on during the spring and a compromised frost-proof floods their house by leaking inside the wall.
+The most common scenario is that a frost-proof faucet freezes and bursts internally in a place where it won’t leak until the faucet is turned on.
+Many people don’t even know they have an issue until they go to turn the water on during the spring, and a compromised frost-proof floods their house by leaking inside the wall.

 The term “frost-proof” refers to the special way these garden faucets are designed.
 Instead of shutting off the water outside the wall where the handle is, they have a long stem that shuts off the water back inside the wall where it is warmer.
-Theoretically, with this design there shouldn’t be any water present where it gets cold enough to freeze.
+Theoretically, with this design, there shouldn’t be any water present where it gets cold enough to freeze.

-We’ve written extensively about how to protect outdoor, frost-proof faucets from freezing and how exactly they freeze here in a separate blog article, so we won’t go into it much here.
+We’ve written extensively about how to protect outdoor, frost-proof faucets from freezing and how they freeze here in a separate blog article, so we won’t go into it much here.
 The long and short of it is:

 Picture of Disconnecting hose and installing freeze protection cover